armory/docs/content/en/docs/spinnaker-install-admin-guides/Installation/aws-container-marketplace.md

 ## Installing the Armory Spinnaker Operator

-The manifest for the Armory Spinnaker Operator has to be updated with this:
+Update the manifest for the Armory Spinnaker Operator with your AWS Account ID:

 * `AWS_ACCOUNT_ID` (in the ServiceAccount annotation) has to be updated with your account ID, so the ServiceAccount can accesss your AWS IAM roles

 ```bash